collective/collective.subscribablesections/README.txt

     8. [W] Get view permission when subscription is granted: Grant Member the `Reader` Role on the Folder
-           a. [ ] after subscription approval on a Closed Section
+           a.
+[V] after subscription approval on a Closed Section
            b.
 [V] immediately after request on an Open Section

 | [V]: done